-Some of their most ambitious works include Frida Kahlo, the Legend of La Llorona, Salón México, Mictlan, Calacas Clandestinas and the Virgin of Guadalupe.
-Pre-Hispanic works from Concheros and traditional dances from Jalisco, Guerrero, Puebla, Oaxaca, Chiapas, Michoacan, Nuevo Leon, Tamaulipas and Veracruz round out the repertoire.
+Some of Pacifico’smost ambitious works include Frida Kahlo, the Legend of La Llorona, Salón México, Mictlan, Calacas Clandestinas and the Virgin of Guadalupe.
+Pre-Hispanic works from Concheros and traditional dances from Jalisco, Guerrero, Puebla, Oaxaca, Chiapas, Michoacan, Nuevo Leon, Tamaulipas and Veracruz round out the company’s repertoire.

 For six consecutive years the company performed at the prestigious Dance Kaleidoscope Summer Dance Festival in Los Angeles.
 The company has collaborated with several well-known musicians including Mariachi Sol de Mexico de Jose Hernandez, Pablo Montero, Conjunto Jardin and Pepe Aguilar for live performances.

-The company has performed at many venues throughout the Southwestern United States including Utah, Arizona, Nevada and New Mexico.
-Pacifíco was also honored to perform in residence at the Kennedy Center in 2007.
+Pacifíco Dance Company has performed at many venues throughout the Southwestern United States including Utah, Arizona, Nevada and New Mexico.
+The company was also honored to perform in residence at the Kennedy Center in 2007.
 Local Southern California venues include The Carpenter Center in Long Beach, the Cerritos Performing Arts Center, the Redlands Bowl, The Music Center’s Dorothy Chandler Pavilion, the Luckman Fine Arts Complex, The Getty Center and the Universal Amphitheatre.
 In 2001, Pacifíco Dance Company along with Mariachi Sol de Mexico made a historic visit to North Korea and the People's Republic of China as part of a cultural arts exchange.

-In a conjunction with major partners like The Music Center, The Ford Amphitheatre and most recently The Orange County Performing Arts Center, Pacifíco has been educating young children and adults all over the U.S., including the prestigious Kennedy Center.
+In a conjunction with major partners like The Music Center, The Ford Amphitheatre and most recently The Segerstrom Center for the Arts, Pacifíco has been educating young children and adults all over the U.S., including the prestigious Kennedy Center.
 Pacifíco's educational workshops provide students with an overview and further knowledge of all the rich components that make up the beautiful culture of Mexican Folklore.

 Pacifíco has been recognized twice as part of the Irvine DanceMaker awards.
 Throughout its 20-year history, Pacifíco has put much emphasis on collaborations with educational organizations to produce performances for students from K-12.